ALBruzos/ALBruzos.github.io/_publications/2022-10-10-PAPER-SciRep-ColorGWAS.md

 **All authors citation:**
 Hermida, M; Robledo, D; Díaz, S; **Bruzos, AL**; Blanco, A; Pardo, BG; Martínez, P (2022).
 The first high-density genetic map of common cockle <i>(Cerastoderma edule)</i> reveals a major QTL controlling shell color variation.
 Sci Rep 12:16971.
 IF(2021) = 4.996.
 DOI:[10.1038/s41598-022-21214-3](https://doi.org/10.1038/s41598-022-21214-3)

+**About the paper:**
+In this study, a high-density genetic map was applied to ascertain the genetic basis of color variation in cockle shells.
+A major QTL on chromosome 13 was found to be associated with different color traits.
+This was a collaboration during my research as a PhD student.

 **More information:**
 Visit online version: [nature.com/articles/s41598-022-21214-3](https://www.nature.com/articles/s41598-022-21214-3)

 **Authorship:**
 Position of AL Bruzos: 5